 (vii) Add back the consideration received under contracts for the supply of materials, sales of minerals, mining concessions, and any other payment received from a third party for the delivery of exploitation of a mining site, including the portion of the purchase price for the mining site that is structured as a percentage of sales of mining products or the profits obtained by the purchaser.

-(viii) Subtract the annual depreciation on a straight-line basis of tangible fixed assets to the extent the taxpayer has not applied an accelerated depreciation method.
+(viii) Subtract the annual depreciation of tangible fixed assets on a straight-line basis to the extent the taxpayer has not applied an accelerated depreciation method.

 (2) The Operational Mining Margin Component

-Mining enterprises more than 50% of whose annual sales derive from copper are subject to the operational mining margin (OMM) component of the mining royalty if their annual sales exceed the equivalent of 50,000 metric tons of fine copper.
+Mining enterprises more than 50% of whose annual sales derive from copper are subject to the operational mining margin (OMM) component of the mining royalty, provided their annual sales exceed the equivalent of 50,000 metric tons of fine copper.
 The OMM component is applied to the mining enterprise’s adjusted operational mining taxable income for the taxable year.
-The applicable annual rate depends on the mining enterprise’s OMM, i.e., the quotient resulting from dividing the adjusted operational mining taxable income by the operational mining income for the taxable year, multiplied by 100, as in accordance with the following rules:
+The applicable annual rate depends on the mining enterprise’s OMM, i.e., the quotient resulting from dividing the adjusted operational mining taxable income by the operational mining income for the taxable year, multiplied by 100, which must be expressed to one decimal point, in accordance with the following rules:

-(i) When the OMM is 20 or less, the rate is 8%.
+(i) When the OMM is 20 or less, the rate is 8%;

-(ii) When the OMM is greater than 20 but no more than 45, the rate is determined based on the following formula, although the effective tax rate cannot exceed 12%:
+(ii) When the OMM is more than 20 but no more than 45, the rate is determined based on the following formula, although the effective tax rate cannot exceed 12%: